Barkana,Rennan

 Prof. Sara Beck

-- Theoretical calculations to derive the astronomical conditions from the
+• Theoretical calculations to derive the astronomical conditions from the observed data on star-forming galaxies.

-Wolf-Rayet stars, which are a particularly violent and short-lived stage of
+• Infrared and radio observations of galaxies that have large numbers of Wolf-Rayet stars, which are a particularly violent and short-lived stage of evolution.

 E-mail address:

-space missions, in conjunction with ground-based observations.
+• The nature of UV sources, using data from space missions in conjunction with ground-based observations.

-- The nature of dust particles in other galaxies.
-Dust as a component of
+• The nature of dust particles in other galaxies as a component of interstellar matter and material for star forming processes.

 E-mail address: